aurelpere/python-object-explore-module/README.md

 usage:
 * diro(object)
-->prints a list of object.callables() and a list of object.attributes and returns a tuple (list(callables),list(attributes))
+-->prints a list of object.callables() and a list of object.attributes and returns a tuple (list(callables),list(attributes))
 * dirdoc(object)
-->print recursively the callables and their doc
+-->print recursively the callables and their doc

 to import automatically the functions in python :
 * create a module object-explore with the object-explore.py file in this repo